 "I can tell from the blood tests that we do, even when a patient changes brands or lessens or stops a supplement that they have been taking.
 And yes, I think I make great supplements, but in the book, I send people to Costco or Trader Joe's if they like.
 It's that important.
 I give a detailed list where you can get these cheap in my book.
 Costco, Trader Joe's, and Vitacost are all great choices.
 Of course, I'd love to welcome you to GundryMD.com too.

-Most people are profoundly depleted in vitamin D3.
-Most people should take a minimum of 5,000 IUs a day.
+Most people are profoundly depleted in vitamin D3 and should take a minimum of 5,000 IUs a day.
 There is another such thing as vitamin D toxicity.
 Most people are also profoundly deficient in fish oil.
 People should aim to get 1000 milligrams of DHA (a component of fish oil) a day from supplements.
 My research shows that polyphenols (those dark pigments from berries, tea, cocoa, red wine) are critical to protecting your brain and blood vessels.
 Lastly, get both probiotics (friendly bugs) and prebiotics (fertilizer for the friendly bugs) into your system.

 "There are numerous vegan/algal DHA 'fish oil' supplements.
 Take 1,000 milligrams a day.
 I can't tell you how many of my vegan patients are so depleted in this brain-making supplement.
 You cannot, I repeat, you cannot make DHA or EPA from flaxseed oil.